jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 involved in making the products available to UK consumers must comply.
-Draft security requirements for connectable products have been published, and the UKs consumer connectable products security regime will come into effect on April 29,
+Draft security requirements for connectable products have been published, and the UK’s consumer connectable products security regime will come into effect on April 29, 2024\.
-1\.
 The security requirements mandate that manufacturers stop using default passwords in products, establish a vulnerability disclosure policy, and provide transparency about the minimum